-How to Write the Methodology in your Dissertation
+How to Create the Methodology Chapter for Dissertation?

-- What was done to answer the research question?
+- What did you do to answer the research question?

 - Is your experimental design justified?

 If you need to write a dissertation on humanities, you need to know that the methodology chapter here is usually significantly shortened or left out altogether.
 When a methods section is included, it should be used to discuss your research techniques.
 It's okay to mention the theoretical approach you've taken in addressing your research question.

 Research methods and techniques.